 John has been the Traditional Irish-American Musician in Residence at Lehman College.
 He also teaches at the Woodlawn Arts and Music House, all levels of button accordion, and beginning concertina.

 Whether leading his regular Sunday session in the Bronx, or on a concert or festival stage, John is a rock solid player, his music a joyous waterfall that exhilarates both audience and players.
-Nowhere is this better illustrated than in Box Sets, a sensational album that shines with extraordinary musicianship and luminous compositions.
+Nowhere is this better illustrated than in Box Sets, his second album, sensational music that shines with extraordinary musicianship and luminous compositions.

 Box Sets is full of simply beautiful music – a stunning and evocative love letter to John’s friends and family, and to the world around him.
 Daniel Neely, The Irish Echo